How to Access Practice Tests through LTI Integration

 5. In the Shared secret field, enter the Secret key text from the YouTestMe application.

-6. Click the Save button on the top left corner.
+6. Click the Save button in the top left corner.

 1. Navigate to the Message tab.